What is Fixed Income Trader?

-As mentioned above, monitoring and rebalancing is an important aspect of the roles and responsibilities of the trader, therefore he should have the skills to analyse the market as and when it moves away from his predictions and take charge of rebalancing the portfolio accordingly.
+As mentioned above, monitoring and rebalancing is an important aspect of the roles and responsibilities of the trader.
+Therefore he should have the skills to analyse the market as and when it moves away from his predictions and take charge of rebalancing the portfolio accordingly.

 Education & Qualification

 - Having a degree in the Finance domain betters the chances of an aspirant becoming a Fixed income trader.
 These degrees can range from a Bachelor’s in Business Administration with a Finance specialization to a Master’s degree in the same domain.
-A certification such as the Chartered Financial Analyst (CFA) or a CA Full Form (CA), can give the aspirant a wide knowledge base to understand the concept of the technical framework behind the instruments available in the market.
+A certification such as the Chartered Financial Analyst (CFA) or a CA Full Form (CA) can give the aspirant a wide knowledge base to understand the concept of the technical framework behind the instruments available in the market.

-- The subjects that the aspirant needs to have a good hang of should include Finance, Economics, Statistics and Probability, Mathematics among others, and presently, good background of Behavioural Finance acts as an added advantage because that helps in situational and psychological profiling of the clients whose investments are being managed by the trader.
+- The subjects that the aspirant needs to have a good hang of should include Finance, Economics, Statistics and Probability, Mathematics among others, and presently, good background in Behavioural Finance acts as an added advantage because that helps in situational and psychological profiling of the clients whose investments are being managed by the trader.

-- In the US, as per the guidelines of FINRA, there are several qualification exams for various domains of securities trading ranging from those required in the fields of government securities to municipal securities to corporate debt.
-Some are representative level exams such as the Series 7 exam while some are principal level exams and others are association exams such as Series 63.
+- In the US, as per the guidelines of FINRA, there are several qualification exams for various domains of securities trading, ranging from those required in the fields of government securities to municipal securities to corporate debt.
+Some are representative level exams such as the Series 7 exam while some are principal level exams, and others are association exams such as Series 63.
 A company may require clearing these exams for trading, and therefore the aspirant needs to understand the company policy or contact the Human resource executive to understand the eligibility requirement.

 - A fresher can start with an analyst position and rise up to senior positions as his experience increases to 5-7 years.
-The job description of a company may suggest the required skills of Bloomberg Terminal, Financial analysis, Market research, Data modeling and so on.
+The job description of a company may suggest the required skills of Bloomberg Terminal, Financial analysis, Market research, Data modeling, and so on.

-As for any job, the salary can vary from one region to another depending upon several factors such as the cost of living, job requirements, growth prospects, industry standards and so on.
+As for any job, the salary can vary from one region to another depending upon several factors such as the cost of living, job requirements, growth prospects, industry standards, and so on.
 However, as per payscale.com, the average salary is $89,396 before taxes and deductions and the additional compensation such as bonuses and profit-sharing components, which may depend on the company policy.

-- Fixed income trading is a perennial profession as no matter how well an economy does, there is always a demand for fixed income instruments because every investor wants some portion of her money to be invested in secure investments for saving up for a comfortable retired life.
+- Fixed income trading is a perennial profession as no matter how well an economy does, and there is always a demand for fixed income instruments because every investor wants some portion of her money to be invested in secure investments for saving up for a comfortable retired life.

 This has been a guide to What is Fixed Income Trader & its Definition.
 Here we discuss the skill required to become a fixed income trader and responsibilities along with education, salary & job prospectus.
 You can learn more about from the following articles –